Cyprus problem

-The problem entered its current phase in the aftermath of the 1974 Turkish invasion of Cyprus, occupying the northern third of Cyprus.
-Although the invasion was triggered by the 1974 Cypriot coup d'état, Turkish forces refused to depart after the legitimate government was restored.
-The Turkish Cypriot leadership later declared independence as the Turkish Republic of Northern Cyprus, although only Turkey has considered the move legal, and there continues to be broad international opposition to Northern Cyprus independence.
-According to the European Court of Human Rights, the Turkish Republic of Northern Cyprus should be considered a puppet state under effective Turkish occupation, and legitimately belongs to Cyprus.
+The problem entered its current phase in the aftermath of the 1974 Turkish invasion of Cyprus, which resulted in the Turks occupying the northern third of the island.
+Although the invasion was triggered by the 1974 coup d'état, Turkish forces refused to depart after the legitimate government was restored.
+The Turkish Cypriot leadership later declared independence as the Turkish Republic of Northern Cyprus, although only Turkey has recognised it, and there continues to be broad international opposition to Northern Cyprus independence.
+According to the European Court of Human Rights, the Turkish Republic of Northern Cyprus should be considered a puppet state under effective Turkish occupation, and is legitimately part of Cyprus.
 The United Nations Security Council Resolution 550 of 1984 calls for members of the United Nations to not recognize the Turkish Republic of Northern Cyprus.

 As a result of the two communities and the guarantor countries committing themselves to finding a peaceful solution to the dispute, the United Nations maintains a buffer zone (known as the "Green Line") to avoid further intercommunal tensions and hostilities.
 This zone separates the southern areas of the Republic of Cyprus (predominantly inhabited by Greek Cypriots), from the northern areas (where Turkish Cypriots and Turkish settlers now reside).
 There was a warming of relations between Greek and Turkish Cypriots in the 2010s, with a renewal of talks officially beginning in early 2014.
 The Crans-Montana negotiations raised hopes for a long-term solution, but they ultimately stalled.
 UN-led talks in 2021 similarly failed.